mkPuzon/AURA/README.md

 ## Acknowledgments

 - Thank you to [arXiv](https://arxiv.org/) for use of its open access interoperability.
-- The open-source community for various libraries and tools
+- The open-source community for various libraries and tools.